-- Curiosity Club for pupils in KS2 which targets the More Able children one week and is open to other pupils the following week. - A wide variety of extra-curricular activities including: sports clubs, instrumental lessons, choirs, orchestera, extra drama, ballet, chess club, debate club, reasoning club, STEM club. - Opportunities for entering competitions. - Internal competitions including the Pi Day, Rubix cube and curious question challenges as well as poetry, photography and talent shows. - Trips for example to the Lord Mayors conference.
+- Curiosity Club for pupils in KS2 targets the More Able children one week and is open to other pupils the following week. - A wide variety of extra-curricular activities including: sports clubs, instrumental lessons, choirs, orchestra, extra drama, ballet, chess club, debate club, reasoning club, STEM club. - Opportunities for entering competitions. - Internal competitions including the Pi Day, Rubix cube and curious question challenges as well as poetry, photography and talent shows. - Trips for example to the Lord Mayors conference. - Cross-curricular projects (intellectual curiosity projects) allow children to apply their knowledge creatively across subjects to enhance their curiosity.